What do I mean by “interrogating memory?”

 As I observe in the Preface, “At one level, interrogating memory is just a fancy term for ‘fact-checking.’”

 This is also why I wrote a Notes on Notes section at the front of the book.
-It is a capsule guide to some of the best non-biased sources of information out there – and I conclude by noting “the details and endnotes are not beside the point: they are the point.”
+It is a capsule guide to some of the best non-biased sources of information out there.
+As I write, “the details and endnotes are not beside the point: they are the point.”

 II.
 Meticulous curiosity

 Important as details are, however, they are merely the building blocks of larger, more interesting stories.
-To tell those stories, one needs to search for and accumulate additional details.
+To tell those stories, one needs to search for additional details.

 I learned this – or, rather, relearned this – as soon as I began to write Interrogating Memory.
-As many of you know, the book began with the idea – inspired by a July 2017 conversation with my wife Nell in our Brookline kitchen – to turn my essay Film Noir: A Personal Journey into a full-length book.
+The book began with the idea to turn Film Noir: A Personal Journey into a full-length book.
 Doing so, however, required some historic context, specifically the history of my Jewish family in Philadelphia.

-As soon as I began to write that history, however, my academic and research training kicked in.
-Even as I started to investigate my genetic family, I realized how little I knew about the family which had raised me.
-Happily, all at the same time, I was acquiring information from genetic testing, exploration of adoption records and a wide range of information sources.
-I began with various online “white pages” websites and basic Googling – but I was soon wandering down the incredible historical and genealogical rabbit holes of Ancestry.com and Newspapers.com.
+This is when my academic and research training kicked in.
+First, I realized how little I knew about the family that raised me.
+At the same time, I was acquiring information from genetic testing, exploration of adoption records and a wide range of information sources.
+I began with “white pages” websites and basic Googling – but I was soon wandering down the historical and genealogical rabbit holes of Ancestry.com and Newspapers.com.
 I also began to dive into my own carefully-preserved archives.[1]

 There were pitfalls, of course: conflicting dates of birth, similarity of names, incomplete records.
 Not every question will receive an answer.